-A West Texas tradition of almost five decades, the selection of Miss West Texas Fair & Rodeo is based on horsemanship, appearance and personality competition.
+A West Texas tradition of five decades, the selection of Miss West Texas Fair & Rodeo is based on horsemanship, appearance and personality competition.

 During her reign, Miss West Texas Fair & Rodeo will travel all over the state encouraging Texas youth to remember the impact that our rich western heritage has had on the development of our state and to educate everyone about the contributions of Texas agriculture in our everyday lives.